You are here

 - The Federal Communications Commission (FCC) Proceedings in the matter of "Protecting and Promoting the Open Internet" would impede the ability of health sciences libraries to provide access to government information, including NLM resources.
 Read why in the joint library comments submitted to the FCC on July 8.

-- A recent MLA/AAHSL statement supports NLM's fiscal year 2015 funding and recognizes the medical library community’s role in supporting NLM’s programs and services
+- MLA/AAHSL statement supporting NLM's fiscal year 2015 funding and recognizing the medical library community’s role in supporting NLM’s programs and services

 Funding for NLM and NIH

 The latest news on federal funding for health sciences library programs and services, which helps ensure that information is available to health professionals, educators, students, and the public.

 Health sciences librarians support the purpose of the copyright law in balancing the rights of copyright holders with the rights of users.
 Find out more about MLA's activities in this area.